Part 2: RTS Bottleneck and its Implication

 Key Takeaways:

-• RTS solves the Causeway gridlock—but shifts congestion elsewhere.
-While the RTS will finally ease traffic across the border, it creates a new chokepoint at the shared CIQ-RTS drop-off area, affecting daily commuters.
+- RTS solves the Causeway gridlock—but shifts congestion elsewhere.
+While the RTS will finally ease traffic across the border, it creates a new RTS bottleneck at the shared CIQ-RTS drop-off area, affecting daily commuters.

-• Surging demand is forecast for walkable JB CIQ properties.
+- Surging demand is forecast for walkable JB CIQ properties due to the RTS bottleneck.
 Car and bus commuters will gravitate toward properties within walking distance to JB CIQ, expected to drive up both demand and prices.

-Its size and rigidity could further exacerbate congestion rather than alleviate it.
+Its size and rigidity could further intensify congestion rather than alleviate it.

 Furthermore, the last-mile journey remains unresolved.
-For some, it may be a short walk to a nearby car park or residential area, while others will still require additional transport.
+For some, it may be a short walk to a nearby car park or residential area, while others will still require additional transport like Grab to pick them from the two critical exits.

 Once they exit the drop-off point, commuters face a diverse set of last-mile challenges, depending on their final destination.
 Its projected that the congestion could extend beyond the RTS station, affecting overall commuter efficiency.